StevChrist/FSB/README.md

 # FSB — Fragen Sie Bot (German Cuisine Assistant)

-FSB is a lightweight Next.js web app that answers questions about German cuisine—recipes, ingredients, substitutions, timing, portions, and more.
+FSB is a web app that answers questions about German cuisine.
 It features a clean UI with animated chat bubbles, a typing indicator, and smooth scrolling.
-Chat history **persists across page navigation** (Home ↔ Chat) and **resets on browser reload**.

 ## Documentation
 ![FSB Home Screenshot](/public/app_pict/home.png)